f5devcentral/f5-agility-labs-dns/docs/class2/module5/lab3.rst

 tail -f /var/log/ltm | grep tmm

-From a shell on the Ubuntu Client, start wtih some DNS queries.
+From a Web shell on the Ubuntu Client, start wtih some DNS queries.

-First, a query that returns no response:
+First, issue a DNS query that returns no response:

    .. code-block:: console